We offer the following services to support and promote digital scholarship research:

 Different workshops and seminars on a variety of topics in digital scholarship research tools and methodology are offered regularly in every academic term and on request to assist researchers to acquire new knowledge and skills; and small group hands-on demonstrations are also arranged.
 These topics include use of GIS, use of Omeka in showcasing digital collections, analyzing texts using Voyant Tools, and data visualisation.
 We also partner with aademics to conduct seminars on their research.
 We can also teach these classes at your department or unit upon request.

 Our staff provides advice and handle enquiries on how to conduct digital scholarship research, data analysis, use of digital scholarship software, and also assist to connect different researchers, expertise, and any other support for your research.
-There is a small consultation room at the Lab or you are welcome to contact us at email@example.com.
+A small consultation room is available at the Lab.
+You are welcome to contact us at email@example.com or send us the details by filling in the Research Consultation Form.

 Do you find it hard to manage multitude of research data?
 We can assist you to use different data analysis tools, perform different types of data analysis, visualise the data or even to clean up the data if necessary.